Oxfordshire Care Summary

 Which Clinicians will be able to have Access to my Oxfordshire Care Summary?

-After a successful launch in 2013 with a small group of users, we are gradually extending access to clinicians in the Oxford University Hospitals NHS Foundation Trust and Oxford Health NHS Foundation Trust, and to GPs.
-Access for any group of clinicians will depend upon approval from Oxfordshire Clinical Commissioning Group.
-For a complete list of clinicians who have access to the Oxfordshire Care Summary, please see here.
-Clinicians who look at your Oxfordshire Care Summary will ask your permission to view it before they do so, unless there is no time to do so as in an emergency
+Since launching in 2013 to a small group of users, we have extended access to any registered healthcare professional in Oxfordshire.
+New users must apply for access to the Oxfordshire Care Summary, and this application will be subject to a two-layer approval and authorisation process.
+Clinicians who look at your Oxfordshire Care Summary will ask your permission to view it before they do so, unless there is no time or opportunity to do so, such as in the case of an emergency.

 How will I know if I have an Oxfordshire Care Summary?